Dehn quandles of groups and orientable surfaces: Introduction

 Zablow derived some fundamental relations in Dehn quandles \cite{Zablow2008} and subsequently used them to develop a homology theory based on these quandles.
 It is shown that isomorphism classes of Lefschetz fibrations over a disk correspond to quandle homology classes in dimension two.
 In \cite{ChamanaraHuZablow}, the Dehn quandle structure of the torus has been extended to a quandle structure on the set of its measured geodesic foliations and the quandle homology of this extended quandle has been studied.
 Niebrzydowski and Przytycki \cite{NiebrzydowskiPrzytycki2009} proved that the Dehn quandle of the torus is isomorphic to the fundamental quandle of the trefoil knot.
 It was suspected that there may be close connections between knot quandles and Dehn quandles.
 However, the trefoil knot turned out to be somewhat special and the result does not extend in a large number of cases.
-It has been proved in \cite{Zablow2014} that if $K$ is a torus knot of type $(2,p)$, where $p$ is odd and $3\nmid p$, then $K$ does not admit any non-trivial coloring by elements of a Dehn quandle $\mathcal{D}_g$ for any orientable surface $S_g$ of genus $g \ge 1$.
+For instance, it has been proved in \cite{Zablow2014} that if $K$ is a torus knot of type $(2,p)$, where $p$ is odd and $3\nmid p$, then $K$ does not admit any non-trivial coloring by elements of a Dehn quandle $\mathcal{D}_g$ for any orientable surface $S_g$ of genus $g \ge 1$.
 At the same time, all torus knots of type $(3,n)$, where $n$ is even, admit non-trivial Dehn quandle colorings.

-The paper introduces Dehn quandles of groups with respect to their subsets.
+In this paper, we introduce Dehn quandles of groups with respect to their subsets.
 These quandles include many well-known constructions of quandles from groups including the conjugation quandle of a group, the free quandle on a set, Coxeter quandles, Dehn quandles of closed orientable surfaces, quandle of cords of orientable surfaces, knot quandles of prime knots, core quandles of groups and generalised Alexander quandles of groups with respect to fixed-point free automorphisms, to name a few.
+Our construction places many well-known results in the subject into a unified perspective.